dotnet/designs/accepted/2020/cbor/cbor.md

     /// <summary>
     ///   Writes the start of a definite-length map (major type 5).
     /// </summary>
-    /// <param name="definiteLength">The definite length of the map.</param>
-    /// <exception cref="ArgumentOutOfRangeException">
-    ///   The <paramref name="definiteLength"/> parameter cannot be negative.
-    /// </exception>
-    /// <exception cref="InvalidOperationException">
-    ///   Writing a new value exceeds the definite length of the parent data item. -or-
-    ///   The major type of the encoded value is not permitted in the parent data item.
-    /// </exception>
     public void WriteStartMap(int definiteLength) { throw null; }

     /// <summary>
     ///   Writes the start of an indefinite-length map (major type 5).
     /// </summary>
-    /// <remarks>
-    ///   In canonical conformance levels, the writer will reject indefinite-length writes unless
-    ///   the <see cref="ConvertIndefiniteLengthEncodings"/> flag is enabled.
-    /// </remarks>
     public void WriteStartMap() { throw null; }

     /// <summary>